PediconeAndrea/Conta-Triangoli/README.md

 ## Interrogazione del grafo su *Neo4j*

-Referring to the 'ContaTriangoli.java' application, we created the graph on Neo4j in the same way it was initially built for the `ContaTriangoli_NeoSpark.java` application.
-By connecting to Neo4j and focusing on a specific test node, we executed queries that displayed the following elements retrieved by the algorithm:
+Referring to the `ContaTriangoli.java` application, we created the graph on *Neo4j* in the same way it was initially built for the `ContaTriangoli_NeoSpark.java` application.
+By connecting to *Neo4j* and focusing on a specific test node, we executed queries that displayed the following elements retrieved by the algorithm:
 * the degree of the node and the set of nodes connected to it
 * the set &Gamma;<sup>+</sup>(u) for the reference node
 * all nodes forming triangles with the reference node
 * triangles counted from the reference node

 At the same time, we verified the outputs of the Neo4j queries using 'filter' operations with Spark.

-Let me know if you'd like to continue with the next section or compile everything into a cohesive document!

-the dots of the enumeration
-Got it!
-Here's the corrected English translation with bullet points using dots (•) instead of asterisks, as you requested:

-Referring to the 'ContaTriangoli.java' application, we created the graph on Neo4j in the same way it was initially built for the 'ContaTriangoli_NeoSpark.java' application.
-By connecting to Neo4j and focusing on a specific test node, we executed queries that displayed the following elements retrieved by the algorithm: • the degree of the node and the set of nodes connected to it • the set &Gamma;<sup>+</sup>(u) for the reference node • all nodes forming triangles with the reference node • triangles counted from the reference node

-At the same time, we verified the outputs of the *Neo4j* queries using 'filter' operations with *Spark*.